Supervised Graph Contrastive Learning for Gene Regulatory Networks: Experiments

-\paragraph{Datasets:} To evaluate the performance of SupGCL, we conducted benchmark evaluations using real-world datasets.
-For constructing patient-specific GRNs, we used cancer cell sample data from The Cancer Genome Atlas (TCGA).
-For constructing teacher GRNs, we used gene knockdown experiment data from cancer cell lines in the Library of Integrated Network-based Cellular Signatures (LINCS).
-The TCGA dataset ~\cite{TCGA_PanCancer2013} and the LINCS dataset ~\cite{LINCS_L1000_2017} are both large-scale and widely-used public platforms providing gene expression data from cancer patients and cell lines, respectively.
+These five models consist of representative methods for four types of graph representation learning model, together with a SOTA GCL model.
+Other comparison results (augmentation-free GCLs, augmentation-adjustment GCLs, and biological foundation models) are presented in Appendix \ref{sec:comparison-other-models}.

-We used normalized count data from the TCGA TARGET GTEx study ~\cite{ucsc_xena_tcga_target_gtex} provided by UCSC Xena.
-For LINCS, we used normalized gene expression data from the LINCS L1000 GEO dataset (GSE92742) ~\cite{GSE92742}.
+\paragraph{Datasets:} We benchmarked on real-world datasets, constructing patient-specific GRNs from cancer samples in The Cancer Genome Atlas (TCGA) ~\citep{TCGA_PanCancer2013} and teacher GRNs from gene knockdown experiments in cancer cell lines from the Library of Integrated Network-based Cellular Signatures (LINCS) ~\citep{LINCS_L1000_2017}.
+The TCGA and the LINCS are both large-scale and widely-used public platforms providing gene expression dataset from cancer patients and cell lines, respectively.

-Experiments were conducted for three cancer types across both datasets: breast cancer, lung cancer, and colorectal cancer.
-Furthermore, the set of genes constituting each network was restricted to the 975 genes common to the TCGA gene set and the 978 LINCS landmark genes.
-The number of patient samples for each cancer type was N=1092 (breast), 1011 (lung), and 288 (colorectal), and the total number of knockdown experiments was 8793, 11843, and 15926, respectively.
-The number of unique knockdown target genes / total common genes was 768/975, 948/975, and 948/975.
+We considered three cancer types available in both resources: breast, lung, and colorectal cancer.
+To ensure a consistent node set across TCGA- and LINCS-derived networks, we restricted all GRNs to the intersection of genes measured in TCGA and the LINCS L1000 landmark set, resulting in 975 genes.
+The same 975-gene set was used for SupGCL and all baseline methods to avoid confounding the comparison by differences in the available input genes.
+This restriction also keeps GRN estimation computationally tractable while retaining a LINCS-defined representative landmark-gene space.
+TCGA included N=1092 (breast), 1011 (lung), and 288 (colorectal) patient samples.
+For LINCS, the total numbers of knockdown experiments were 8793 (breast), 11843 (lung), and 15926 (colorectal); among the 975 common genes, the numbers of unique knockdown targets were 768, 948, and 948, respectively.

-The TCGA dataset also includes survival status and disease subtype labels associated with each gene expression profile.
-Additionally, each gene was annotated with multi-labels based on Gene Ontology ~\cite{GO_Ashburner2000} — Biological Process (metabolism, signaling, cell organization; 3 classes), and Cellular Component (nucleus, mitochondria, ER, membrane; 4 classes).
-We also used the OncoKB ~\cite{Chakravarty2017} cancer-related gene list to assign binary relevance labels.
-These labels were used for downstream tasks.
-Details are provided in Appendix~\ref{App:Dataset}.
+Beyond expression profiles, we used additional annotations for downstream evaluation.
+TCGA provides survival status and disease subtype labels for each patient sample.
+At the gene level, we assigned multi-label Gene Ontology (GO) annotations—Biological Process (BP; metabolism, signaling, cell organization; 3 classes) and Cellular Component (CC; nucleus, mitochondria, ER, membrane; 4 classes)—as well as binary cancer-relevance labels based on the OncoKB cancer-related gene list (Rel).
+These labels were used for downstream tasks. (see Appendices~\ref{App:Dataset} and \ref{App:experimental_setting} in detail.)